 Scrum is often a waste of money

-This is not free: taking a whole team away from their work for several hours a month is …Read more
+This is not free: taking a whole team away from their work for several hours a month is an overhead.
+The Scrum framework caps the time allocated to …Read more

 Good scrum masters have a deep understanding of Scrum and operate from a strong basis of confidence and knowledge.
-They …Read more
+They are responsible for the successful implementation of Scrum within their …Read more

 Seven top delegation tips for business leaders

 Success, whilst hard won, isn’t guaranteed to stay.
-Successful businesses often grow quickly, with lines of communication getting more …
+Successful businesses often grow quickly, with lines of communication getting more and more complex.
+The original team is joined by new …

 5 ways the PMO can support agile teams